ExtendRealityLtd/VRTK/README.md

 1. Create a new commit of the changes à la

     ```
+    git add .
     git commit -m "Updated VRTK up to commit <original-vrtk-commit-sha>"
     ```
 1. Finally, we'll rebase all changes that have been made on the fork's master onto our new branch.
 This will essentially re-apply all of the changes which have been solely made on the fork to on topic of the updated VRTK features.

+    ```
+    git rebase -i feature/vrtk-update-YYYY-MM-DD master
+    ```
+    This process might take some time and will require you to fix and conflicts.

 # VRTK